DomFord/domford.net/content/posts/2026-02-20-exorcising-web-browser.md

 ***

 [Google Chrome](https://www.google.com/chrome/) is *nearly* – but technically not quite – a monopoly in the web browser space.
-They missed out on the trifecta, as [in 2024 they *were* ruled to hold a monopoly in two spaces](https://arstechnica.com/tech-policy/2024/08/google-loses-dojs-big-monopoly-trial-over-search-business/): internet search and text advertising.
+They missed out on the trifecta, as [in 2024 they *were* ruled to hold a monopoly in only two spaces](https://arstechnica.com/tech-policy/2024/08/google-loses-dojs-big-monopoly-trial-over-search-business/): internet search and text advertising.
 Google were given a stay of execution with Chrome, however, [when they were not forced to sell it](https://arstechnica.com/gadgets/2025/09/google-wont-have-to-sell-chrome-judge-rules/).

 <div class="centered">{{ display_image(path="static/images/chrome-market-share.png", width=1000, op="fit_width") }}